 A mature business is like a well-designed and well-oiled machine that can run itself.
 A great idea can bring your startup an early-stage seed investment.
 However, when it comes time to raise more institutional capital, prospective investors want to see a “going concern”.
 And a going concern is just another word for a set of repeatable business processes that can reliably produce the same results and keep the business running even if the founders decide to retire.

-for 14 Days for Free
+Unlimited for Free

 Building solid business processes requires lots of time and effort.
 Pneumatic’s mission is to help your business mature painlessly.
 It enables you to organically evolve your Kanban board into a transparent and predictable business process.